coderefinery/git-intro/content/configuration.md

 ## Useful alias for the command line

-We recommend to define an {term}`alias` in Git, to be able to nicely visualize branch structure in the terminal without having to remember a long Git command (more details about aliases are given in a later section).
-This is extensively used in the rest of this and other lessons:
+We recommend to define an {term}`alias` in Git, to be able to nicely visualize branch structure in the terminal without having to remember a long Git command:
 ```console
 $ git config --global alias.graph "log --all --graph --decorate --oneline"
 ```